arduino/library-registry/FAQ.md

 - Ensure your library is compliant with [1.5 format](https://arduino.github.io/arduino-cli/latest/library-specification/) (1.5 format folder layout is not required)
 - Your library must not have the same library.properties `name` value (regardless of case) as another library previously added to the Library Manager index.
 - [Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) it and push the tag (or create a release if you web hosting offers a way to do it, for example with [GitHub "releases"](https://help.github.com/articles/creating-releases/))
-- Open an issue on [Arduino's GitHub](https://github.com/arduino/Arduino/issues), specifying the URL of the repository from where to download your library.
-If you have multiple libraries to submit you are welcome to do them all in a single issue.
+- Follow the submission instructions [here](README.md#adding-a-library-to-library-manager).

-- After some days, a member of the Arduino team will add your library to the Library Manager index and close the issue.
-Shortly after that your library will be available for installation via Library Manager.
+Shortly after the pull request is merged by the automated system, your library will be available for installation via Library Manager.

 ### How can I publish a new release once my library is in the list?